SERVICING TRANSFERS · NOTICES · OVERSIGHT

 Portable proof lowers the cost of answering hard questions

-Better evidence helps servicing teams respond faster, reduce manual reconstruction work, improve client transparency, and keep control when work crosses providers.
-When more accounts require intervention, the cost of finding and proving the record becomes a business issue, not only a compliance issue.
+Better evidence helps servicing teams answer faster, reduce manual reconstruction, improve client transparency, and keep control when work crosses providers.
+When more accounts require intervention, finding and proving the record becomes a business issue, not only a compliance issue.

 Answer faster

-Give compliance, servicing, client oversight, and audit teams a defined record to pull when a notice, exception, transfer, or borrower question is reviewed.
+Give compliance, servicing, client oversight, and audit teams one defined record to pull when a notice, exception, transfer, or borrower question is reviewed.

 Reduce manual evidence hunts